Purple Leaf Plum

 This process of photosynthesis occurs in the leaves of a tree.
 The pigment in green leaves that is most prominent is chlorophyll.
 As the diagram below shows, the two chlorophylls, A and B, absorb mostly blue and red light and absorb little green light.
 This green light that is not absorbed is reflected, giving the green color.

 There are accessory pigments called carotenoids that absorb some of the blue light that chlorophyll misses, which give them the colors yellow, red, or orange.
 These carotenoids give us the fall colors when the chlorophyll is broken down by the tree.
 Another pigment called anthocyanin is not involved in photosynthesis but gives stems, leaves, and fruits a red color.
 You would think that a red-leafed tree would be at a significant disadvantage in competition with green-leafed trees, but as it turns out, at high light levels there is not much of a difference in photosynthesis rates since the red-leafed trees do contain chlorophyll.
 At high light levels, the red anthocyanins may even offer some protection from harsh ultraviolet light.
 At low light levels, however, red-leafed trees are at a disadvantage.
+In fact, when purple leaf plum trees are planted in the shade, the leaves will be green rather than purple.

 There is another reason red-leafed trees stick around despite a competitive disadvantage: humans like them!
 Humans select red-leafed trees as ornamentals and ensure their continued spread.
 A more familiar analogy would be asking why poodles and other domestic dog breeds persist in a world where there are wolves.
 Humans select for dogs, and up until recently, even tried to exterminate wolves.
 In nature, however, competition between wolves and poodles would be a bit one-sided.